, ,

 1999 Work Horse w/ 99,000 miles $27,500

-As an example, if you go on eBay.com, you will notice that it has hundreds of auctions ranging anywhere from $8,000 to more than $70,000 and SmartMotorGuide.com somewhere around 350 listings at the time of this writing with prices as little as $3200 for 1990 Ford and up to about $80k for a brand new Utilimaster Step Van.
+As an example, if you go on eBay.com, you will notice that it has hundreds of auctions ranging anywhere from $8,000 to more than $70,000 that can help you start your own ice cream.
+SmartMotorGuide.com has somewhere around 350 listings at the time of this writing with prices as little as $3200 for a 1990 Ford used truck and up to about $80k for a brand new Utilimaster Step Van.

-A recent survey of 35 ice cream truck vendors found that the average cost to start an ice cream truck is $10,000-$20,000.
+A recent survey, from 2023, of 35 ice cream truck vendors found that the average cost to start an ice cream truck business is $10,000-$20,000.
 But this doesn’t include items like vehicle wrapping and customizing or freezers for keeping your inventory cool.

 The price of a freezer that is made to be placed in a truck can range from $200 to more than $1,500.
 The size and where you purchase it from will play a huge role in the final cost.

 Purchasing an ice cream truck is just the beginning of your business expenses.
-Once you’ve purchased it, there are several other factors to consider.
-This will include gas and insurance ($1,000/year).
-You need a permit that will cost around $50 – $200 depending on where you will choose to sell your ice cream, as well as some inventory, which will cost about $500~.
+Once you’ve purchased the type of truck you wanted, there are several other factors to consider.
+Running your ice cream truck will include gas and insurance, around $1,000/year.
+You need a permit from the local health department that will cost around $50 – $200 depending on where you will choose to sell your ice cream, as well as some inventory, which will cost about $500~.
 Labor can be costly too, around $12 per hour, so keep that in mind when thinking about how much this could potentially end up costing.

 Is there any way to spend less?

-Converting a step van into an ice cream truck can be cheaper than buying one that is already customized to sell sweet treats.
-If you want to do the work yourself, it may save money in the long run.
+Converting an old van into an ice cream truck can be cheaper than buying one that is already customized to sell sweet treats.
+If you want to do the work yourself, it may save you money in the long run.

-As when buying any other car, it is very important to be thorough and do your due diligence, to ensure that you get the best truck for the money.
+When buying a car, it is very important to be thorough and do your due diligence, to ensure that you get the best truck for the money.

 Alec Pow